rostislav-nikitin/Plugin.BluetoothClassic/README.md

 }
 ```
 ### `IBluetoothManagedConnection: IDisposable`
 You can use it for the long-time bluetooth connections.
-For example to make you device stay connected to some other remote bluetooth device for some minutes/hours for continuous data exchange.
-This type of connection contains internal connection manager, that care about reconnecting if connection was lost.
-It use transmit queue.
-When some code calls Transmit method it simply put buffer data into this queue.
-By fact data will be transmitted by the transmitter thread when connection will be available.
+For example to make you device stay connected to a some other remote bluetooth device for some minutes/hours for the continuous data exchange.
+This type of the connection contains internal connection manager.
+It care about the reconnecting if connection was lost.
+It uses transmit queue.
+When some code calls `void Transmit(...)`CSharp method it simply put the data into this queue.
+In fact data will be transmitted with the transmitter thread when the connection will be available.
 Also depends on settings, this type of connection listen input stream for the data.
 It's life-time usually equal to the life-time of the application.
-If created on application starts and disposed at application shutdowns.
+If have to be created on the application starts and disposed on the application shutdowns.

 #### Members
 * `ConnectionState IBluetoothConnection.ConnectionState` to check a connection state